 - 1. Online course approval requests will follow the same Extended Learning Opportunities (E.L.O.) process as is listed in the program of studies.
-The form for this request can be accessed from Ms. Lemoine.
+The form for this request can be accessed through Ms. Lemoine.
 Pre-approval is required for credit. - 2.
 Students must take courses that are required for graduation from Gorham High School from Gorham.
 If scheduling does not permit this, a student may request permission to take a required course online by requesting an independent study.
 The principal and director of school counseling will determine if the request will be approved. - 3.
-Students will be responsible for any cost incurred as a result of taking a course outside of Gorham.
+Students will be responsible for any cost incurred as a result of taking a course outside of Gorham. - 4.
+Remember, that in order to be eligible for athletics, the percentage completed of an online class will be prorated for the duration of the class (i.e. 5 weeks into a 9-week class, the course should be 56% complete).